Why is Grass-fed Better?

 Nobody likes factory farming, industrial agriculture or the harm to land and animals that result.
 Most people who are health conscious have been a vegetarian or vegan at some point.
-However, meat that is pasture raised is nutrient dense and a source of omega 3 fatty acids which are anti-inflammatory.
+However, meat from grass-fed animals is a source of omega 3 fatty acids which are anti-inflammatory.
 It is a valuable source of K2 which is essential for bone health.

 Eating an ancestral diet helps people reclaim their health.
 Its also reconnects people with their food systems.
 Its about nurturing a world that is sustainable for our children and their children.
 The solutions are simple: grow vegetables in a way that mimics the natural world.
-Nourish the soil and raise animals in the pastured model.
+Nourish the soil and raise animals in the grass-fed model.
 Small scale farming is being used in Brazil, Hawaii and on Salt Spring Island to name a few places.
-It’s working.
+And it’s working.

 The local movement is building from the ground up.
-Corporations will never support this kind of decentralization.
-People understand the importance and the intelligence of eating local so its spreading quickly.
+Corporations will never support this kind of decentralization but people understand the importance and the intelligence of eating locally. so its spreading quickly.
 I’m currently in a small town in Mexico.
-I look around and see it all going down right here.
-The people who are harvesting their own food benefit from this source of local wealth.
-Fish, pork, chickens, fruit and produce of all kinds.
-There are also mass amounts of cheap GMO corn along with all the processed, sugary junk that everyone can afford.
-We are staying with a lovely family.
-They’ve asked me questions about my work.
-The 6 year old boy and his father are both on the road to diabetes.
-We talk about parenting, technology, food and movement.
-The boy wants to climb banana trees like my kid does when they play.
-Yesterday he came out to a circus class to learn.
+I look around and see it all happening in front of me.
+The people who harvest their own food benefit from this local wealth.
+Fish, pork, chickens, fruit and produce of all kinds is produced.

-There has been a lot of anti-meat, anti-saturated fat rhetoric in the mainstream media still.
-Its a heated debate and one I prefer to not engage in most of the time.
-The standard story is that grazing animals are killing the planet (and their fat is the cause of high cholesterol causing heart disease which I debunk in this article).
-Think of this continent prior to Europeans.
-Think of Africa too.
-How many grazing animals populated these lands then?
+There is still lot of anti-meat, anti-saturated fat rhetoric in the mainstream media.
+It’s a heated debate and one I prefer to not engage in most of the time.
+The standard story is that animals raised for food are killing the planet and, in addition, the saturated fat is causing high cholesterol causing heart disease which I debunk in this article.

 We know grass-fed meat is nutrient dense.
 Meat is like exercise in the way that too much or not enough can be hard on the body.
-Raising animals can be environmental sustainable and ethical when done well.
+Raising animals can be environmental sustainable and ethical when done properly.
 Invest in the farmers who are committed to this approach.
-Applying a natural systems and local food approach means a lot more people will be closer to their food production.
 The idea that meat is bad and vegetables are good is ridiculous.
-Humans thrive on both.
-Its how we evolved.
+Humans have always been omnivores.
+It’s how we evolved.

-Grass fed animals are using the sun’s energy directly.
-Lab meat on the other hand takes an enormous amount of energy, not to mention the unsustainable practices needed to make it happen.
+Grass-fed animals are using the sun’s energy directly.
+Conventional practices take an enormous amount of energy, not to mention the unsustainable practices needed to make it happen.
 Why wouldn’t we harness nature and embrace how ecosystems include both animals and plants.
 Biodiversity equals resiliency.
 Animals provide natural fertilizer for the soil.
-If they moved around, this helps the soil.
-The manure gets stomped into the topsoil’s biome.
+By moving around they help the soil.
+The manure gets stomped into the topsoil.
 Healthy soil actually removes and stores carbon from the atmosphere through photosynthesis.
 This is another reason grass-fed animals make sense.